Consolidated Bank of Kenya: History

 Consolidated Bank aims to meet the banking needs of both individuals and institutions.
 In the beginning, the institution was limited to collecting the debts of the failed legacy financial institutions.
-However, the Central Bank of Kenya, issued CBKL with a full commercial banking license in 2001.
+However, the Central Bank of Kenya issued CBKL with a full commercial banking license in 2001.

-With decades of banking experience and a special focus on small and medium-sized enterprises, it is in a strong position to help growing businesses unlock their potential and sail through the complexities they may face.

 Banking services include current accounts, savings accounts, fixed and call deposits, loan and overdraft facilities, local and overseas money transfer services, and local and international trade finance.
 The bank is also active on the local inter-bank money market.

 Ownership

-Consolidated Bank is fully owned by the Government with the majority shareholding in the Bank (85.8%) held by the National Treasury.
-The remaining shareholding is spread over twenty five (25) parastatals and other quasi government organizations as set out below.
+Consolidated Bank is fully owned by the government, with its majority shareholding (85.8%) held by the National Treasury.
+The remaining shareholding is spread over 25 parastatals and other quasi-government organizations as set out below.

 As of December 2018, Consolidated Bank maintains 17 branches in urban areas of Kenya.